BadriPrudhvi/pathwise/mvp_plan.md

 * Visual map of sub-goals and lessons
 * Tracks lesson completion and progress
-* “Up Next” prompt and dynamic adaptation based on behavior
+* "Up Next" prompt and dynamic adaptation based on behavior

 ### 🔄 Dynamic Learning Adaptation